weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

  - find or create an assemblage for each cluster that's selected
- - count the number of assemblages for which the sync record for this module have not successfully synced; if fewer than `maxUnreadyClusters`, pick one remote assemblage that has an out-of-date sync record and update it.
+ - count the number of assemblages for which the sync record for this module have not successfully synced; if fewer than `maxUnreadyClusters`, pick one assemblage that has an out-of-date sync record and update it.

 ### Implementing third party rollout automation

-TODO explanation, and at least this change:
- - expanding bindings moves to the remote/direct assemblage controllers, so that it doesn't have to be reimplemented in any my-module controller
+Third parties can implement their own rollout automation by manipulating assemblages.

 ## Summary of changes proposed

  - `Module` and `BootstrapModule` gain rollout strategy fields, as in the examples given above.
 The module controller and bootstrap module controller implement the rollout algorithms.
+ - The current `RemoteAssemblage` type is renamed to `ProxyAssemblage`
- - `DirectAssemblage` is a new type that represents the bootstrap module assignments for a cluster;
-   the bootstrap module controller constructs the direct assemblages, and the direct assemblage controller expands syncs into Flux primitives
+ - `RemoteAssemblage` now names a new type that represents the bootstrap module assignments for a cluster; the bootstrap module controller constructs the remote assemblages, and the remote assemblage controller expands syncs into Flux primitives
-   - consider renaming `RemoteAssemblage` to `ProxyAssemblage`
-   - consider reusing `RemoteAssemblage` to mean an assemblage constructed from bootstrap modules.
  - Expanding control-plane bindings is now done by the assemblage controllers, so that third party automation doesn't need to reimplement it.